 Secure Gun Storage

 Research shows secure storage practices play a vital role in reducing the risk of gun violence.
-Storing firearms securely protects children and adults by preventing unintentional shootings and gun suicides.
+Storing firearms securely protects children and adults by preventing unintentional shootings, gun suicides, and gun theft.

 Myth & Fact